-When you think about Romania, you no doubt think about Transylvania and all the stories and fables that are based around that region in the center of the country.
-The buildings here are large, opulent, and surrounded by beautiful, green countryside.
+When you think about Romania, you undoubtedly think about Transylvania and all the stories and fables based around that region in the country’s center.
+The buildings here are large, opulent, and surrounded by beautiful green countryside.
 Of course, whether you believe that Dracula dwelled in Transylvania or not, there is much more to Romania than that!

-The most famous castle in Romania has to be Bran Castle, which was built in the 1300’s.
-This is the castle which many claim to be ‘home to Count Dracula’, and this is the castle where you’ll find the most in the way of crowds as a result!
+One of the most famous castles in Romania, if not the most famous, is Bran Castle, built in the 1300s.
+This is the castle many claim to be ‘home to Count Dracula,’ and this is the castle in Transylvania where you’ll find the most in the way of crowds as a result!

-If you’re a huge history lover, Romania is an ideal spot for you.
-Many of the castles in Romania have UNESCO World Heritage status and are surrounded by villages, rolling hills, and architecture that hints back to Saxon and Medieval times.
+Romania is ideal for you if you’re a huge history lover.
+Many of the most beautiful castles in Romania have UNESCO World Heritage status and are surrounded by villages, rolling hills, and architecture that hints back to Saxon and Medieval times.